 The Story of Wingatui

 An early settler shot and wounded a tui bird on his arrival at a nearby town in 1848.
 He nursed the bird back to health and announced, “the first place we get, we will call it Wing-a-tui”.

 Our train proceeded to roll past several small towns, through a dozen tunnels, over countless bridges and viaducts, and all the time we enjoyed the spectacular and vast scenery.
 Here are some of my favourites images from the Taieri Gorge train:

-Practical Information on the Taieri Gorge train:
+Practical information on the Taieri Gorge railway adventure:

 - The Taieri Gorge train is a 4-hour round-trip adventure from the Dunedin Railways station to Pukerangi covering a one-way distance of 58km.

 - It runs twice daily in the summer and once daily in the winter.
-Check the official schedule here.

 - On most Friday and Sunday mornings, the train continues to Middlemarch before returning, a 6-hour round-trip journey.